 I came up with this low sugar apple currant spread to use up this year's bumper crop of currants.
 Since currants are quite tart, currant jelly uses a lot of sugar.
 Currant seeds are sizable, so I knew a regular jam wouldn't be popular with my family.
 (Plus, currant jam is still loaded with sugar.)
 Instead, I cooked up my currants and ran them through the chinois (food mill).
 This gave a mix of juice and a little bit of puree.
 I cooked the currant juice/puree up with some applesauce (and cinnamon), but it was still very runny and tart.
 (Both currants and apples have natural pectin, but not quite enough in this case.)
 I added sugar for sweetening, and some Pomona's low sugar pectin for thickening.
 Voila!
 [Read more…]

 This easy apple crisp recipe is a “no-fuss” alternative to apple pie.
 I prefer to use a firm, tart apple, like Granny Smith, or in our case, the mystery apples from the wild apple tree growing on the fence line.
 Any apple will do – the filling will just get softer with a softer apple.
 During apple season, this is one of our “go to” desserts.
-It's simple enough that the boys can make it themselves.
+This apple crisp recipe is simple enough that the boys can make it themselves.
 (They still haven't completely mastered rolling out pie crust neatly.)
 [Read more…]

 One of my favorite things about fall is apple harvest – and apple dip!
 The thing is, last year I grabbed a container of caramel dip at the orchard without looking at the ingredients.
 When we got home, popped the dip container open and tasted it, I knew I had made a big mistake.
 It tasted like chemical preservatives and the texture was awful.
 The ingredient list took up one side of the container, and most of it was things that were hard to pronounce.
 We ended up tossing it.